maxh/maxheinritz.com/_essays/organizing-codebases.md

 ## Domain code

-The domain directory will vary based on the use case the application is built for.
+The contents of the domain directory will vary based on the application problem domain.
 For example:

 - For a restaurant app, it could contain components for managing reservations, menus, order tracking, etc
 - For a freight forwarding app, it could contain components for booking management, freight execution, contract and pricing controls, etc